pythonph/pycon-organizer-manual/psf-report.md

-# Reporting to PSF
+# Reporting to Python Software Foundation

-We need to report to the Python Software Foundation, send copies of conference pictures to them and demographic report after the conference
+As part of our sponsorship with Python Software Foundation, we are required to send them conference pictures and a demographic report.

-Sample:
+## Sample report

 **PyCon 2014**
 - Students 13.15%